A Possible Origin for the Term “Handsome Monkey King”

 6. Lao Sun (老孫, “Old Sun”) – A term that he uses many, many times throughout the novel.
 Yu (Wu & Yu, 2012) translates this as “Old Monkey” (vol. 1, p.
 128, for example).

 7. Qitian Dasheng (齊天大聖, “Great Sage Equaling Heaven”) – The seditious title that he takes during his rebellion against heaven (Wu & Yu, 2012, vol. 1, p.
 151).
 Monkey is worshiped by this name in modern Chinese Folk Religion (fig. 3).
 Refer back to sec.
-II, no. 2.
+2, no. 2.

 8. Dasheng (大聖, “Great Sage”) – He is more commonly referred to by this title than Qitian dasheng.
 [8] Variations include Dasheng Yeye (大聖爺爺, “[Paternal] Grandpa Great Sage”) and Sun Dasheng (孫大聖, “Great Sage Sun”).
 Refer back to sec.
-II, no. 2.
+2, no. 2.

 Fig. 3 – A Great Sage idol from Shengfo Tang (聖佛堂, “Sage Buddha Hall”) in Beigang Township, Yunlin County, Taiwan (larger version).
 It is one of many Monkey King Temples on the island.
 Photo by the author.